wintere/introhpc-archive/talapas-scripting/lesson.md

 ![talapas-structure](../images/talapas-structure-abstract.png) *A simplified diagram of the structure of Talapas* Whether you choose to access Talapas through the web terminal or through the command line, you will start at a **login node**.

 The **login node** is a place to prepare input data, organizes, edit code, and configure environment object but it's not the appropriate node for executing non-trivial code.
-The **login node** should be used to launch jobs on **compute nodes**.
+The **login node** should be used to launch Slurm jobs on **compute nodes**.

 How much work is too much work?
 Any script that takes longer than a few seconds should be run on a **compute node** instead.
-There are only four login nodes to the hundreds of compute nodes.
+There are only four login nodes relative to the hundreds of compute nodes.

 **Before running computationally intensive code check if are you running locally, on a login node, or on an interactive node.**